embEDUx/documentation/src/setup/flashtool/deployment/add-new-deployment.md

 You can see that the indentation level of the keywords have an impact on the structure of the python dictionary.

-The setup routine will read the value of *type* and search for a python representation in the recipe directory (In this case the file *flashtool /setup/recipe/hdd.py*).
-When found, it will pass the values of *recipe* into the constructor of the python class (In this case *HDD*).
+The setup routine of the **Flashtool** will read the value of the key *type* and search for a python representation in the recipe directory (In this case the file *flashtool/setup/recipe/hdd.py*).
+When found, it will pass the values of the key *recipe* into the constructor of the python class (In this case *HDD*).
+This python class must be implemented next.

 #### 2. Implement the python representation for the recipe skeleton.